 - Inventory.
 Manufacturing overhead costs are added to the direct material and direct labor costs of an inventory item to arrive at the total cost (the fully burdened cost) of that item.
 This type of burden is sometimes applied based on the amount of direct labor cost charged to a product, but may use some other measure, such as the amount of machine time used.
 For example, if the amount in the manufacturing overhead cost pool is $10,000 and there are a total of 1,000 hours of machine time used by all products, then the burden rate is $10.00 per machine hour used.

 The formula for calculating labor burden is:

 It is particularly important to include the burden rate when reporting on the full cost of labor, because some benefit packages can increase the total cost of labor to a point even 50% greater than the cost that is initially indicated by an examination of payroll records.
 This information is useful when deciding whether to outsource operations to low-cost labor regions, as well as to decide whether to lay off employees.
 The burden rate concept is especially worthwhile in situations where the bulk of a company's business comes from directly billable hours, where you need to be as precise as possible in tracking profits by person.

-The association of burden with inventory is required by the accounting standards, so that the full cost of inventory is reported in a company's balance sheet.
+The association of burden with inventory is required by the accounting standards (including Generally Accepted Accounting Principles and International Financial Reporting Standards), so that the full cost of inventory is reported in a company's balance sheet.
 This information is of less use for internal decision-making purposes, where managers typically use direct costs instead.